 all members of the organization/group/team.
 Such activities are intended to create

 a sense of identity and commitment within an organization/group/team.
 Students should

-hazing or any initiation/pledging/new member requirements.
+what constitutes hazing or any initiation/pledging/new member requirements.

 New members often wish to be accepted, either formally or informally, into any group,

 and some will even submit to hazing in order to be included.
 Because of this, consent